Note: This unit version is currently under review and is subject to change!

 |Site(s) for this Unit:|

 |Brief Handbook Description:||This unit of study introduces the fundamental digital concepts upon which the design and operation of modern digital computers are based.
 A prime aim of the unit is to develop a professional view of, and a capacity for inquiry into, the field of computing.

-Topics covered include: data representation, basic computer organisation, the CPU, elementary gates and logic, peripheral devices, software organisation, machine language, assembly language, operating systems, data communications and computer networks.
+Topics covered include: data representation, basic computer organisation, the CPU, elementary gates and logic, sequential systems, machine language, assembly language, programming concepts, program translation.

 |Assumed Knowledge:||HSC Mathematics extension 1 or 2|

-Independent Study: Preparation for tutorials, labs and project
+Independent Study: Preparation for lectures, tutorial and labs.

 Attributes listed here represent the key course goals (see Course Map tab) designated for this unit.
 The list below describes how these attributes are developed through practice in the unit.
 See Learning Outcomes and Assessment tabs for details of how these attributes are assessed.

 |Attribute Development Method||Attribute Developed|

 |Design software in a team project environment||Design (Level 1)|